 On a normal day, Chris gets out of bed with the sun and starts his morning with the news.
 After breakfast, he gets ready for work and conveniently drops his kids off at school along the way.
-His commute ends at his unique workplace – the Leo Schachter Molepolole Diamond Polishing Factory in Botswana.
+His commute ends at his unique workplace – the Schachter Botswana (Proprietary) Limited Molepolole Diamond Polishing Factory.

 Since he was a child, Chris Mamamelala always dreamed of working with diamonds as he watched the low-flying aircraft fly overhead in search of diamonds.
 Diligent in his studies, Chris completed his primary education in the small village where he was born, Semolale, located in the Eastern part of Botswana.
 After applying to several colleges, he was accepted into the University of Botswana.
 After which, he was hired at the Leo Schachter Molepolole factory, where Kalahari Dream™ Diamonds are now polished.
 Chris has worked at the diamond factory since 2002, where he started as a Trainee Manager but quickly grew to be the General Manager.